+How do you choose the best sulfate free shampoo or conditioner?
 Everyone uses shampoo, and most of us use conditioners as well, but if I asked you if your shampoo was sulfate free, could you tell me?
 Would you know why it was a big deal?
-And how do you choose the best sulfate free shampoo or conditioner?

 What Are Sulfates?

-There are a few different sulfates that can be found in a wide range of hygiene products: sodium lauryl sulfate (SLS), sodium laureth sulfate (SLES), and ammonium lauryl sulfate (ALS).
+There are a few different sulfates that can be found in a wide range of hygiene products: sodium lauryl sulfate (SLS), sodium myreth sulfate (SMS), sodium laureth ether sulfate (SLES), and ammonium lauryl sulfate (ALS).
 They’re cheap to manufacture and give the products a signature trait: foaming.
 That’s right; the lovely foaming of your current shampoo is all caused by the chemical sulfate.

 Sulfates in shampoos and conditioners are surfactants that act to separate dirt and oil so they can be washed down the drain.
 This is why they have to ability to make oily hair feel especially cleansed as they remove essential oils from the hair and scalp.

 While there is a lot of debate around whether or not sulfates are damaging to human health, it is certain that sulfates can be bad for your hair.
 Don’t get me wrong.
 I’m not saying that one wash with a sulfate shampoo is going to ruin your hair, but most of us wash our hair every day or every other day.
 If you exercise, it could be twice a day!
 This is where sulfates could really start producing noticeable effects, as the exposure to them is frequent.